Podcast: Download

 That’s fine.
 That’s what science is all about.

-But when it comes to memory, both in terms of psychology and using your memory better, I’ve got good news.
+But when it comes to memory, both in terms of psychology and using the Magnetic Memory Method to achieve your learning goals, you need a better definition of mental imagery.

 Ready?